All Episodes

 But I know that they've tried living in peace somewhat.

-Doesn't look like it's gonna work.
+It doesn't look like it's going to work.

 So now they're trying something extreme.